aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/source/readme.md

 ### Phase 2: Set up IAM Identity Center and AWS Transform
 1. After enabling IAM Identity Center manually and waiting for it to propagate, run: ./deploy-phase2.sh
 2. This script will:
-   • Create IAM Identity Center groups and users
+   - Create IAM Identity Center groups and users
-   • Set up the necessary IAM policies for AWS Transform for both groups
+   - Set up the necessary IAM policies for AWS Transform for both groups
+   - Create an Admin user using lambda functions in Identity Center based on a provided email

 ## Overview